NEW BOOK: The Cow with Ear Tag #1389

 Special thanks to Jo-Anne McArthur for her generosity in the use of the image for the cover.

 Kathryn Gillespie, PhD is a writer, feminist geographer, and critical animal studies scholar.
 Her research and teaching interests focus on: feminist theory and methods; food and agriculture; political economy; critical animal studies; critical race theory; postcolonial studies; incarceration/prison studies; gender and sexuality; human-environment relations.
 She has published in numerous scholarly journals and has co-edited two books: Critical Animal Geographies: Politics, Intersections and Hierarchies in a Multispecies World [Routledge, 2015, co-edited with Rosemary-Claire Collard] and Economies of Death: Economic Logics of Killable Life and Grievable Death [Routledge, 2015, co-edited with Patricia J. Lopez].
+Gillespie was an Animal Studies Postdoctoral Fellow at Wesleyan University and has taught various courses at the University of Washington.
 She has volunteered with Books to Prisoners (a Seattle organization that receives and fills book requests from prisoners throughout the United States), Food Empowerment Project (a food justice organization in Cotati, CA), and Pigs Peace Sanctuary (a sanctuary for pigs in Stanwood, WA).

 P.O.
 Box 28066